XarrrdaS/MERN-app-CMS/README.md

-# My own CMS using MongoDB, Express.js, React.js and Node.js
+# CMS using MongoDB, Express.js, React.js and Node.js
 To make the application work correctly, install 'node_modules' via `npm install` first.<br>
 Then, start the `server.js` express server `node server.js` and run the react app `npm start`.<br>
 The application consists of a main page, an admin login page and a content modification page <br>